(888) 552-6760 SCHEDULE AN APPOINTMENT

 M1: The oral cancer has spread to distant sites outside the head and neck region (for example, the lungs, liver or bones).

-Stages of oral cancer:
+Stages of oral cancer

-Stage 0: A stage 0 oral cancer tumor means the cancer is only growing in the epithelium, the outermost layer of tissue in the oral cavity or oropharynx.
+The cancer is only growing in the epithelium, the outermost layer of tissue in the oral cavity or oropharynx.
 No cancer cells are present in deeper layers of tissue, nearby structures, lymph nodes or distant sites (carcinoma in situ).

-Stage 1 oral cancer: A stage 1 oral cancer tumor means the primary tumor is 2 cm across or smaller, and no cancer cells are present in nearby structures, lymph nodes or distant sites.
+The primary tumor is 2 cm across or smaller, and no cancer cells are present in nearby structures, lymph nodes or distant sites.

-Stage 2 oral cancer: A stage 2 oral tumor measures 2 cm to 4 cm across, and no cancer cells are present in nearby structures, lymph nodes or distant sites.
+The oral tumor measures 2 cm to 4 cm across, and no cancer cells are present in nearby structures, lymph nodes or distant sites.

-• The oral tumor is larger than 4 cm across, and no cancer cells are present in nearby structures, lymph nodes or distant sites.
+The oral tumor is larger than 4 cm across, and no cancer cells are present in nearby structures, lymph nodes or distant sites.

 • In stage 4A oral cancer, one of the following applies: